insight-platform/Similari/README.md

 * [rayon](https://docs.rs/rayon/latest/rayon/) - parallel calculations are implemented within track storage operations;
 * [nalgebra](https://nalgebra.org/) - fast linear algebra library.

-**The performance depends a lot on the optimization level defined for build.
-On lower or default optimization levels Rust may not use vectorized optimizations, so when running benchmarks take care of proper optimization levels configured.**
+The vector operations performance depends a lot on the optimization level defined for the build.
+On low or default optimization levels Rust may not use vectorized optimizations, so when running benchmarks take care of proper optimization levels configured.